 - Executive/ board buy-in

-Executive coaching may be needed for leaders who are struggling to see the value of agile working.
+Executive coaching or wellness coaching may be needed for leaders who are struggling to see the value of agile working.
 It is important to educate the management team first.
 When executives are seen working in the same manner as everybody else, it shows the employees the company’s commitment to the new workplace strategy.

 When executives opt to work in the same open plan area and not a private office, they also get the chance to see firsthand what is happening throughout the organisation.

 Employees shifting to agile working for the first time require support, not only before, but after the move as well.
 They will naturally have some degree of anxiety concerning the changes, and clear, two-way communications will be needed for easing their uncertainties and addressing apprehensions.

 All employees should become familiar with the new setup.
 They should also be informed about how to find their way around, find other colleagues, and where to store their work materials and belongings.